Landfill Operations

 Cell Phones

-Residents may bring paint and household chemicals to the Household Hazardous Waste Facility on the third Saturday of every month from 8 AM to 3 PM. or call for an appointment.
+Residents (no businesses) may bring paint (up to 20 gallons) and household chemicals to the SWA's Household Hazardous Waste Facility Tuesday's and Thursday's from 8AM-1PM and on Saturday's from 7AM-12PM.
+This service is for residential HHW material only - no contractors or contractor vehicles will be accepted.
 This program does not include explosives, medical or radioactive wastes.

-WHERE: SWA House Hazardous Waste Facility, 1886 Highway 90, Conway, SC.
+WHERE: SWA Household Hazardous Waste Facility, 1886 Highway 90, Conway, SC.
 Please call (843) 347-1651 for details on business disposal.

 Electronic Waste (E-Waste)